 Mindfulness makes us more aware of the sensations in the body.
 Importantly, we become consciously aware of bodily sensations before we unconsciously act on them.

-Normally, we are not aware of an itch until we start scratching it.
+This is huge.
+Typically, we are not aware of an itch until we start scratching it.
 Before we know it, we are scratching an itch, possibly with dirty hands, and thereby introducing impurities to the body, which can lead to health complications.

 One good hygiene tip, for instance, is to always wash your hands before touching your face.
 But if an itch causes you to start scratching unconsciously before you’ve washed your hands, then you’ve lost before you’re even aware of it.

-When you are mindful, however, you are aware, and that awareness gives you control of your actions, allowing you to swap bad hygiene habits for good ones.
+When you are mindful, however, you are aware, and that awareness gives you control of your actions, allowing you to swap bad habits for good ones.

 One of the leading causes of bad hygiene is depression.
 Depression causes us to believe that we do not matter, and those feelings demotivate us, making us less likely to take care of ourselves.